redis/redis-doc/commands/eval.md

 * Lua table with a single `err` field -> Redis error reply
 * Lua boolean false -> Redis Nil bulk reply.

-There is an additional Lua to Redis conversion that has no corresponding Redis to Lua conversion:
+There is an additional Lua to Redis conversion rule that has no corresponding Redis to Lua conversion rule:

  * Lua boolean true -> Redis integer reply with value of 1.